 Welcome to my little blog!
 Thanks for visiting.
 My name is Kristina and I like to write.
 I like to talk too, but I'm kind of an introvert so I'm better at listening than storytelling.
 So here's my place to tell stories and share things I've learned; as the oldest sister in my family, I sometimes wished for an older sister who would have guided me.

 I've lived in California, Nevada, Utah, Idaho, Colorado and Texas.
 During college I also lived near Guangzhou, China and in Asuncion, Paraguay.
 My husband and I lived in Utah County for sixteen years and had our four children there.
-Two years ago we moved to Texas and my youngest is already learning southern manners like, "Yes ma'am."
+In 2018 we moved to Texas and my youngest is already learning southern manners like, "Yes ma'am."
 I'm sure she'll claim Texas as her home state.

-I started this blog three years ago because I have two younger sisters and dozens of friends who may travel the same roads I've already walked, and I wanted a way to share some of my journey with them.
+I started this blog in 2017 because I have two younger sisters and dozens of friends who may travel the same roads I've already walked, and I wanted a way to share some of my journey with them. (see Happy Birthday Little Blog.)
 For example, my last baby is slightly older than my sister's first baby.
 Where my mommy journey is filled with "lasts," (as in, this is the last kid I have to potty train!) my sister's journey is filled with "firsts" (first baby teeth, first steps, etc...).
 When both of these kiddos were two, I wrote this post: So you have a two year old?
 This blog is my attempt to pass along what I'm learning on my journey through motherhood and marriage.

 I majored in psychology and while I'm not a real therapist, my life has definitely been better for what I learned in college.
 I've learned some pretty serious life lessons in the years since graduation, one of the most important being to be okay with progress instead of perfection.
 For more on that see here: Work in Progress or church music where I talk about facing my own demons.